peternsilva/galvanize-bookshelf-solution/3_user_registration.md

 ## Bonus

-Next, update your server to handle the following problem HTTP requests and sends the appropriate HTTP response.
+Next, update your server to handle the following problem HTTP requests and send the appropriate HTTP response.

 **NOTE:** The information in just the request body uses the `application/json` content type.